ofekamsalem/HJFC-YouthDepartmentScoutingTool/docs/README.md

      - Did not start in any of these matches.
      - Played no more than 90 minutes in total across these matches.

+## License
+This project is proprietary software.
+**All rights reserved © 2025 Ofek Amsalem.**
+The code is publicly available for viewing purposes only and may not be used, copied, modified, or distributed without explicit permission.